fhhagenberg-sqe-esd-ws21/elevator-control-center-team-a/README.md

 ## Architecture

-The following image shows the software-architecture of the elevator control center
+The following image shows the software-architecture of the elevator control center (only constructors are displayed in the classes)

 ![Screenshot](doc/classDiag.png)